eclipse-thingweb/node-wot/packages/binding-mbus/README.md

 ## Protocol specifier

 The protocol prefix handled by this binding is `mbus+tcp:`.
 This is currently a non-standard prefix.

+## Disclaimer

+This binding is currently experimental.
+Some errors might occur with the use of this binding.
+The code was tested in a specific situation which might not correspond to your own using.

 ## Getting Started